puppetlabs-toy-chest/libral/doc/ralsh-json-output.md

 When you run `ralsh --json <PROVIDER> <NAME> A1=V1 A2=V2`, ralsh prints the result of ensuring that the resource `NAME` managed by `PROVIDER` is in the desired state expressed by the `An=Vn` attribute changes.
-The output object contains two keys:
+The output object's `result` key contains an array of objects, which each have two keys:

 * `resource` showing the state after the changes have been made, in the same format as is used when finding a resource